-The proposed single-family residence is within a well-established residential development/subdivision that was created decades ago.
-Many of the shoreline parcels in this area are fully developed with single-family residential structures, related development, and landscaping.
-The Applicant has designed the development to be 47-feet from the certified shoreline, which is greater than the required 40-foot shoreline setback boundary.
-There is an existing shoreline access pathway located on a County owned parcel located 200-feet south of the subject parcel which will not be impacted by the proposed project.
+The proposed single-family residence is within an established residentialagricultural development/subdivision that was created on January 7, 2000, by Subdivision No. 6368.
+Many of the shoreline parcels in the area are fully developed with singlefamily residences, related development, and landscaping.
+The Applicant has designed the proposed single-family residence to be 101-feet from the certified shoreline, which is greater than the required 40-foot shoreline setback boundary.
+The top of the pali acts as the shoreline barrier as well as the boundary line between the state Agricultural and Conservation areas.
+The nearest shoreline public access is located approximately 5 miles north of the subject parcel at Laupahoehoe Beach Park and thus will not be impacted by the proposed project.
 Based on the above factors the proposed project will not significantly alter or impact coastal resources nor impact access to and along the shoreline.

-The subject parcel has been an undeveloped parcel within a well-established residential agricultural community, while no work has been done on the parcel the land has been altered by historic land disturbance common to the creation of a residential subdivision.
-The parcel is overgrown, but with non-native plant species and therefore, it is not anticipated that any rare or endangered floral or faunal species would be found on the parcel, nor would any be affected by the proposed project.
-A home on this property would have no adverse effect on natural beauty and scenic view planes since it matches the existing residential development located throughout this community developmental parcels.
-Based on the small size and characteristics, it is anticipated that no historic properties are affected, and there would be no change to the shoreline/fishing access or cultural practices that take place along this coastline or are access via the County parcel located south of the project parcel.
+The subject parcel has been largely undeveloped within an established residentialagricultural community.
+Two (2) accessory farm structures exist on the subject property, both of which were granted approval via a Special Management Area Minor (SMM) permit.
+However, one of the structures did not receive a permit from the Department of Public Works Building Division.
+As a condition of approval, the applicant is required to obtain a building permit for the unpermitted structure prior to or concurrently with the single-family residence.
+The other, as-built, permitted, accessory farm structure has a portion that lies within the 30-foot setback.
+A second condition of approval will be added requiring the applicant to obtain a setback variance to bring the structure into compliance.
+While no recent development has occurred on a majority of the parcel, the land was altered considerably from historic sugarcane cultivation.
+The property is vegetated primarily with non-native plant species and therefore, it is not anticipated any rare or endangered floral or faunal species would be found on the parcel, nor would any be affected by the proposed project.
+A home on this property will have no adverse effect on natural beauty and scenic view planes since it matches the existing residential development located throughout the community.
+Based on the small size and characteristics of the subject parcel and the historic sugarcane cultivation on the property, it is not anticipated than any historic properties will be affected.
+Further, due to nature of the Hāmākua coast, public access to the shoreline is limited, thus there is no anticipated change to the shoreline/fishing access or cultural practices that take place along the County of Hawai'i's coastlines.

-In reviewing the proposed development against the factors that may constitute a substantial adverse effect as listed under Planning Commission Rule 9-10 (H) (1-10), it has been determined that the proposed project to construct a new single-family residence and related development on a 0.55-acre parcel of land will not have a significant adverse environmental or ecological effect upon the Special Management Area.
+In reviewing the proposed development against the factors that may constitute a substantial adverse effect as listed under Planning Commission Rule 9-10 (H) (1-10), it has been determined that the proposed project to construct a new single-family residence and related development on a 3.355-acre parcel of land will not have a significant adverse environmental or ecological effect upon the Special Management Area.